dotnet/docs-maui/docs/user-interface/handlers/customize.md

 }
 ```

-The `HandlerChanged` event fires after the native control that implements the cross-platform control has been created and initialized.
+The `HandlerChanged` event is raised after the native control that implements the cross-platform control has been created and initialized.
 Therefore, its event handler is where native event subscriptions should be performed.
 This requires casting the `NativeView` property of the handler to the type, or base type, of the native control so that native events can be accessed.
 In this example, the `OnHandlerChanged` event subscribes to the native control's `FocusChange` event.

 The `OnFocusChange` event handler accesses the native control for the `Entry` and sets its background color as the control gains and loses focus.

-The `HandlerChanging` event fires before the existing handler is removed from the cross-platform control, and before the new handler for the cross-platform control is created.
+The `HandlerChanging` event is raised before the existing handler is removed from the cross-platform control, and before the new handler for the cross-platform control is created.
 Therefore, its event handler is where native event subscriptions should be removed, and other cleanup should be performed.
 The `HandlerChangingEventArgs` object that accompanies this event has `OldHandler` and `NewHandler` properties, which will be set to the old and new handlers respectively.
 In this example, the `OnHandlerChanging` event removes the subscription to the native `FocusChange` event.

 ### Using partial classes